 Where Do We Go from Here?

-This article focused on how soft skills impact call center agent performance.
+This article focused on how soft skills impact performance of call center agent duties.
 Part two in the series will look at how to hire employees who already demonstrate call center capacity.
 We’ll conclude with an article on soft skills development in your employees.
 For more information visit this article on soft skills in customer service agents.